Saturday, March 31, 2018

 Looking at the other genre films that came up in 1982, it's perhaps not completely surprising that The Thing's dark and insidious vision had difficulty 'finding its audience' as Carpenter says in the commentary: Blade Runner, Conan the Barbarian, Wrath of Khan, The Dark Crystal, Tron -oh, and that other little show about an alien - E.T.

 Saturday night saw a half-dozen of us gathered in the Batcave for some Korean Fried Chicken and long-overdue boardgaming, but Star Trek Risk caps out at 5 players.
 I had picked up Mondo Games' The Thing: Infection at Outpost 31 while in Texas, which supports up to 8.
-That number makes it a likely play at G&G XIII in a couple months, so getting familiar with the rules seemed like a good idea, so we busted it out.
+That number makes it a likely play at G&G XIII in a couple months, so getting familiar with the rules seemed like a good idea, and we busted it out.

 I found a version of Ennio Morricone's haunting film score on Google Play and put it on for additional atmosphere.
 Rather than leave the tv screen on the album cover, I found a collage-style poster with an unsettling tagline and threw it on as my wallpaper: